EconomyLens.com

 Related

-This week, she ploughed $300 million from a US-brokered oil sale into propping up the ailing national currency, the bolivar.
+This week she ploughed $300 million from a US-brokered oil sale into propping up the ailing national currency, the bolivar.
 The mere anticipation of the injection drove down the price of dollars, the currency in which many Venezuelans conduct their business.
-But economists warned that true relief from spiralling prices would require a sustained influx of dollars — which in turn requires foreign investment.
-Venezuela has the world’s largest proven reserves of oil.
+But economists warned that true relief from spiraling prices would require a sustained influx of dollars — which in turn requires foreign investment.
+Venezuela has the world’s largest proven reserves of oil but output has fallen from over three million barrels per day in the early 2000s to around 1.2 million today.

 Since Maduro’s ouster, Trump has ramped up pressure on another Latin American arch-foe, communist Cuba, a longtime Venezuela ally.
 Trump has vowed to cut off all oil supplies to Cuba, which has relied for years on heavily-subsidized Venezuelan oil and cash to remain afloat.
 Cuban President Miguel Diaz-Canel said Thursday he spoke by telephone with Rodriguez to express his “support and solidarity.”